 - Those stuck between classes (pups can take this Basics at 4 months) or all in-person classes are full but you want to get started!

-BEYOND THE BASICS/Canine Good Citizen Prep: 5 week course for graduates of The Basics.
-Register for Beyond Basics on our Speciality Classes Page.
+BEYOND THE BASICS/Canine Good Citizen Prep: 5 week course for graduates of The Basics 1 year and older.

 TEENS & TWEENS WORKSHOP: 2 hour class for dogs 4-24 months old.